Short-term Funding Choices for a Company

 The proceeds from an IPO go to the issuing company, which can then use them to capitalize on other investments.

 Unlike an IPO, a direct listing does not involve an underwriter, and no new capital is raised.
 Instead, the company is listed on an exchange, and the existing shareholders sell the shares.
 A direct listing is beneficial in that it is fast and cost-effective.
+It is preferred by large and more established companies that have gained recognition.

 A private company may go public when acquired by a large public company.
 Another way is through a unique purpose acquisition company (SPAC).
 A SPAC is a public company specializing in acquiring an unspecified company in the future; thus, it is mainly called a “blank check” company.

 SPACs raise capital through an IPO, where proceeds are put in a trust account.
-The money in the trust account can only be distributed to complete the acquisition or can be returned to the investors after a finite time has elapsed.
+The money in the trust account can only be distributed to complete an acquisition or can be returned to the investors after a finite time has elapsed.

 Investors in SPACs do not know what the SPAC will buy, but they can speculate from the backgrounds of the SPAC’s executives or comments on social media.
 When the SPAC finalizes the purchase of the private company, the company goes public.